kanpov/ImprovedFood/BLOG.md

 ## May 14th, 2021

-I have 3 news today.
+I have 2 news today.
 First, I decided to make the Preview cycle of 0.2 more frequent, so there'll be more releases from now on.
-Second, I've been adding technical info into releases.
-It'll probably take a while.
-Third, on the next week I have a ton of exams, and it'll be very stressful.
+Second, on the next week I have a ton of exams, and it'll be very stressful.
 Prepare for low contribution rates.

 ## May 11th, 2021